danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-Besides the gesture actions, we also add configurations to let us define the max time between two taps to count as a double tap, as well as how long time that is required for a long press.
+Besides the actions, we also add configurations to let us define the max time between two taps to count as a double tap, as well as how long time that is required for a long press.

-With this foundation in place, we can start handling the pressed state within `makeBody`, which we detect by using the `configuration.isPressed` value:
+With this in place, we can start handling the pressed state within `makeBody`, which we can detect by using the `configuration.isPressed` value:

 ```swift
 func makeBody(configuration: Configuration) -> some View {